henrypp/simplewall/README.md

 The lightweight application is less than a megabyte, and it is compatible with Windows 7 SP1 and higher operating systems.
 You can download either the installer or portable version.
 For correct working you are require administrator rights.

+### Nota bene:
+Keep in mind, simplewall is not a control UI over Windows Firewall, and does not interact in any level with Windows Firewall.
+It works over Windows Filtering Platform (WFP) which is a set of internal API and system services that provide a platform for creating network filtering applications.
+Windows Filtering Platform is a development technology and not a firewall itself, but simplewall is the tool that uses this technology.

 ### Features:
 - Simple interface without annoying pop ups
 - [Rules editor](https://github.com/henrypp/simplewall#rules-editor) (create your own rules)